Coordination of mouse embryogenesis in space and time at implantation

 Methodology

-We recently developed an ex vivo 3D culture, engineered uterus and light-sheet microscopy to recapitulate morphogenesis and embryo-uterus interactions, and analyse changes in cell shape, fate, polarity and mechanics.
+We recently developed an ex vivo 3D culture, engineered uterus, and light-sheet microscopy to recapitulate morphogenesis and embryo-uterus interactions, and analyze changes in cell shape, fate, polarity, and mechanics.
 Using these new methods, we aim to mechanistically understand the transformation from blastocyst to egg cylinder as embryonic-extraembryonic tissues interact.

-1. Size Control: We will use embryo size control as a paradigm to study the coordination of developmental programmes in space and time.
+We will use embryo size control as a paradigm to study the coordination of developmental programmes in space and time.
+Our specific objectives include:

-3. Embryonic Sensing: At the embryonic level, we aim to understand how animal size is sensed and changes the temporal progression of development.
+2. Understanding how animal size is sensed and how it changes the temporal progression of development.

 The bottom-up engineering approaches will be complemented by top-down intravital microscopy to monitor embryogenesis in utero.
 Together, this project will bring mammalian developmental biology into a new stage.